mattallen-it/iam-infrastructure-labs/Lab-03-Domain-Controller-Promotion/README.md

 ![Prerequisite Check](./screenshots/02-ad-ds-prerequisites-check.png)

-Prerequisite checks were completed successfully prior to domain controller promotion.
+Prerequisite checks were validated to ensure the system meets requirements for secure domain controller promotion and identity service deployment.

 ---